 Inside, the 'Virtual Cockpit' instrument display used in the TT and other pricier Audis is available in this one as an option.
 This displays the most important driving-relevant information in high resolution on a 12.3-inch diagonal TFT screen.
 The driver can switch between two views by pressing the "View" button on the multifunction steering wheel.

 As before, the soft fabric roof is stretched over a magnesium-steel 'skeleton'.
 The opens or closes electro-hydraulically in less than 18 seconds at speeds of up to 31mph.
-When retracted, the top - folded into three layers - rests in a tray that barely affects luggage capacity, which is 287-litres (10.14 cubic ft).
+When retracted, the top - folded into three layers - rests in a tray that barely affects luggage capacity, which is 320-litres - or 285-litres in quattro variants.
 There's a proper glass rear window and the roof can be specified in black, grey and brown - while the inner liner is available in black or lunar silver.

 Why no folding metal hard top, especially when you're paying from around £30,000?
 The reason is because this car is better without one.
 The roof is beautifully engineered, so it's easy to appreciate what your money's been spent on.
 The fully automatic acoustic hood has a thicker inner foam layer which further reduces the already low interior noise level of the A3 Cabriolet.
 A wind deflector and head-level heating for the front seats are also available.
 An active rollover protection system consisting of two spring-loaded plates that are recessed into the body protects the occupants in case of a rollover accident.